 You can expect some hearing loss from a radical and modified radical mastoidectomy.

 This surgery isn’t as common as it used to be.
 Antibiotics usually treat infections, but surgery is an option if antibiotics fail.

 A mastoidectomy can treat complications of chronic otitis media (COM).
 COM is an ongoing ear infection in your middle ear.
-It can cause a cholesteatoma, which is a skin cyst or pouch, if it’s left untreated.
+A cholesteatoma, which is a skin cyst, can be a complication from these ongoing infections.
 The cyst grows gradually over time and may lead to serious complications such as:

 Your doctor may also perform a mastoidectomy to put in a cochlear implant.
 This small, complex electronic device can help provide you with a sense of sound if you’re profoundly deaf or severely hard of hearing.

 This surgery can also remove abnormal growths at the base of your skull.